Stable sets of primes in number fields: Arithmetic applications

 \subsection{Overview and results}

-In this section we will be interested in applications of the Hasse principles proven in the preceding section for stable sets.
-In particular, we will show two versions of the Grunwald-Wang theorem for them, with varying assumptions: we will have a strong Grunwald-Wang result if we assume $(\ast)_p$ (Section \ref{sec:GWT}) and only a weaker $\dirlim$-version (which is still enough for applications) after weakening the assumption to $(\dagger)_p$ (Section \ref{sec:GWT_and_dagger}).
-After this we will be concerned with realizing local extensions, the Riemann's existence theorem and the cohomological dimension of $\Gal_{K,S}$.
+In this section we will be interested in the applications of the Hasse principles proven in the preceding section for stable sets.
+In particular, we will show two versions of the Grunwald-Wang theorem for them, with varying assumptions: we will have a strong Grunwald-Wang result if we assume strong $p$-stability (Section \ref{sec:GWT}) and only a weaker $\dirlim$-version (which is still enough for applications) after weakening the assumption to sharp $p$-stability (Section \ref{sec:GWT_and_dagger}).
+After this we will consider realization of local extensions, Riemann's existence theorem and the cohomological dimension of $\Gal_{K,S}$.
 For each of these three results there is a pro-finite and a pro-p version respectively.
 We state them below and give proofs in Section \ref{sec:proof_of_dagger_results}.
 Further, in Section \ref{sec:hasse_principle_for_Sha2_without_p_inv} we prove a Hasse principle for $\Sha^2$ for constant $p$-primary coefficients without the assumption $p \in \caO_{K,S}^{\ast}$ (cf. Corollary \ref{cor:Sha2is0forstable} and Remark \ref{rem:bloedremark}).

 \begin{thm} Let $K$ be a number field, $p$ a rational prime and $T \supseteq S \supseteq R$ sets of primes of $K$ with $R$ finite.